Valaa-Technologies/valaa-vault/DEVOPS.md

    These packages are created by git repositories called `vaults`.
 - `authorities` layer provides the ValOS live authority service APIs.
    Authorities are deployed and managed with `opspace` workspaces.
-- `partitions` layer provides the resource content as partition events and bvobs.
+- `chronicles` layer provides the resource content as chronicle events and bvobs.
 These are served via authority service APIs.

 TODO(iridian): Figure out and describe the concrete role of domains.